chtwilfer/chtwilfer/README.md

 - 🔭 If you want to know more about Cloud Strategy or Hybrid / Multi Cloud Transformation, feel free to contact me.
 - ☁️ Newest topics are Amazon Web Services & Google Cloud Platform

-I'm currently looking for a business & network contacts 👯!
+I'm currently looking for new business & network contacts 👯!

 ### 🗺 Location
 My hometown is in northern Germany.
 Near the Netherlands and the North Sea.